My Father Fought Fascists. My Brother Voted for One.

 My oldest sister, who is a year older than my oldest brother, learned something different.
 She took me to protests when I was a kid.
 She talked to me about power, about war, and about what it meant to resist quietly and out loud.
 She is part of the reason I fight back and don't give up.

-So it isn’t just about the years when my siblings started their lives.
-It’s about what each of us learned to protect, and what we learned to ignore.
+So it isn't just about the years when my siblings started their lives.

-We were raised in the same family, but we did not inherit the same lessons.
+We were raised in the same family.

 I try to hold onto that, even when it feels completely impossible.